What to Expect (When You’re Expecting a Prenatal Massage)

-With 50+ hours of prenatal massage training, Amy’s approach to prenatal massage focuses on creating space in strained areas, relieving discomfort and creating a positive, nurturing environment for her pregnant clients.
+Amy has trained with some of the nation’s leading prenatal massage specialists.
+Her approach to prenatal massage focuses on creating space in strained areas, relieving discomfort and creating a positive, nurturing environment for her pregnant clients.
 Amy’s prenatal massage sessions often include:

 - Relief from compression in lower back and hips

 - Improved circulation and elimination of excess fluid via manual lymphatic drainage and myofascial release